hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 the snake, but was not really so.
 The rope did not really change into the snake.
 Even so this whole universe as it exists is that Being.
 It is unchanged, and all the changes we see in it are only apparent.
-These changes are caused by Desha, Kâla and Nimitta (space, time, and causation), or, according to a higher psychological generalization, by Nâma and Rupa (name and form).
+These changes are caused by Desha, Kāla and Nimitta (space, time, and causation), or, according to a higher psychological generalization, by Nāma and Rupa (name and form).
 It is by name and form that one thing is differentiated from another.
 The name and form alone cause the difference.
 In reality they are one and the same.
 Again, it is not, the Vedantists say, that there is something as phenomenon and something as noumenon.
 The rope is changed into the snake apparently only; and when the delusion ceases, the snake vanishes.
 When one is in ignorance, he sees the phenomenon and does not see God.
 When he sees God, this universe vanishes entirely for him.
-Ignorance or Mâyâ, as it is called, is the cause of all this phenomenon — the Absolute, the Unchangeable, being taken as this manifested universe.
+Ignorance or Māyā, as it is called, is the cause of all this phenomenon — the Absolute, the Unchangeable, being taken as this manifested universe.
 This Maya is not absolute zero, nor non-existence.
 It is defined as neither existence nor non-existence.